taffy721/Photo-editor/README.md

 3. Install Pillow (use "pip install Pillow" for windows, if you are not using windows go to "https://pillow.readthedocs.io/en/stable/installation.html" and find out)

-4. Before installing Pillow make sure you have python installed

-5. While in the directory of the porject in the terminal type "python photoeditor.py"
+4. While in the directory of the porject in the terminal type "python photoeditor.py"